MikAoJk/react-countdown/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Docker

+#### Creating a docker image
+Creating a docker image should be as simple as `docker build -t react-countdown .`

+#### Running a docker image
+`docker run --rm -it -p 3000:3000 react-countdown` Application should be avaliale at: [http://localhost:3000/react-countdown](http://localhost:3000/react-countdown) to view it in the browser.

 ## Deploy to github pages manually

 **NOTE**